A faster subquadratic algorithm for finding outlier correlations: The Algorithm

 Let $0<\gamma<1$ and $\Delta\geq 1$ be fixed constants.
 Suppose we are given as input two $d\times n$ matrices $A,B\in\{-1,1\}^{d\times n}$ together with parameters $\rho,\tau$ that satisfy $n^{-\Theta(1)}\leq\tau<\rho<1$ and $\log_\tau\rho\leq 1-\Delta^{-1}$.
 For $i\in [d]$ and $j\in [n]$, let us write $a_{ij}$ and $b_{ij}$ for the entries of $A$ and $B$ at row $i$, column $j$.
 Furthermore, let us write $a_j$ and $b_j$ for the $j$th column of $A$ and $B$, respectively.

 The algorithm works with three positive integer parameters $s,t,p$ whose precise values we will fix in what follows.
-At this point we can assume that $p$ is even, that $t$ divides $n$, and that $s$ is a positive integer square. \footnote{ To ensure that our eventual choice of $t$ divides $n$, without loss of generality we can pad the matrices $A$ and $B$ with at most $t-1$ columns full of 0s so that $t$ divides $n$.
-Indeed, each column of 0s will have zero inner product with all the other columns and hence will not affect the behavior of the algorithm.}
+At this point, we can assume that $p$ is even, and that $s$ is a positive integer square.
+We will furthermore pad our input matrices with at most $t-1 < n$ all-zero columns to ensure divisibility by $t$.
+Let us denote by $\bar n = \lceil n/t \rceil \cdot t$ the number of columns including padding.

-\subsection{The algorithm}
+\subsection{The Algorithm}

 We describe the algorithm first and then proceed to analyse its correctness and running time.
 The algorithm executes a five-phase iteration $\lceil(\log n)^2\rceil$ times, and gives as its output the union of the outputs of all the iterations.
 The five phases are as follows: